Therapeutic Benefits Of Cooked Apples and Cloves

 Conclusion

 As research points out, our health and happiness is largely dependent upon our mental, emotional and physical habits which in turn is dependent upon a complex network of chemical interactions, contained within the gut-brain axis.
 Ayurveda highlights the importance of the digestive system because improper digestion is the root cause of many diseases, and perhaps also a significant role in some mental health afflictions, as researchers learn more about the gut-brain axis.
 In Ayurveda, good digestion means less ama, less amavisha, and optimum production of ojas, translated as the neurotransmitters and hormones in SV Ayurveda, and as we know in modern science neurotransmitter and hormones carry out all of our physical and mental functions.
-In light of the apana-prana or the gut-brain relationship, whichever way you look at it, any nourishment being given to the belly synchronously nourishes the mind.
+In light of the apana-prana or the gut-brain relationship, whichever way you look at it, any nourishment given to the belly synchronously nourishes the mind.
 Happy belly, happy mind.

 Cooked Apple with Cloves